JvanKatwijk/dab-server/README.md

 One thing that imemediately comes to mind is that just pulling out the plug to disconnect the RPI from its powers source is not advisable, however, the server runs headless.
-The GUI therefore contains a button to completely shut down the server, note that this is different from the button to just quit the program, touching that button will leave the server running.
+Rather than having to establish a TCP connection to instruct the RPI to shut down, the GUI contains a button to completely shut down the server, note that this is different from the button to just quit the program, touching that button will leave the server running.
+Note furthermore, that shutting down the server just means shutting down, to wake up the server (or better: the RPI) one has to restart the RPI.

 ----------------------------------------------------------------------------
 Bluetooth